-Discretionary trading is decision-based trading (the trader decides which trades to make based on current market conditions), and system trading is rule-based trading (the trading system decides which trades to make, regardless of current conditions).
+One of the choices that every new trader has to make is whether to be a discretionary trader or a system trader.
+Discretionary trading is decision-based trading.
+The trader decides which trades to make based on current market conditions.
+System trading, on the other hand, is rule-based trading.
+The trading system decides which trades to make, regardless of current conditions.

-Discretionary Pros and Cons
+Discretionary Trading Pros and Cons

-Discretionary trading is decision-based trading, where the trader decides which trades to make, based upon the information available at the time.
+In discretionary trading, the trader decides which trades to make based upon the information available at the time.
 A discretionary trader may (and should) still follow a trading plan with clearly defined trading rules, but will use their discretion in taking the trade and how it is managed.

 For example, a discretionary trader might review their charts and find that all of their criteria for a long trade have been met, but decline to make the trade because the volatility for the day is too low, and thus it is highly likely the price won't reach the profit target for the trade.

 The advantage of discretionary trading is that it is adaptive to current market conditions.
 You may have a great trading system but if you know that it tends to perform poorly when certain market conditions are present, then you can avoid those trades.
 Or if you notice your strategy has a tendency to perform very well in other conditions, you can increase your position size slightly during those times to maximize gains.